"Man is the only animal that blushes. Or needs to."

 "Is it because you were one of the strange priests?"

-"But you are not anymore.
+"But you aren’t anymore.
 If you were, the people would hate you and drive you out."
 She seemed to be pondering her words even as she was speaking.
 "So if I told them you refused me because of this, you would have difficulty.
 You would even be in danger."

 Peter's blood froze.
 Her tone was not quite threatening, but it was close.

-When she gestured to the rug he found himself kneeling again, and when she clamored up onto him he did not resist.
+When she gestured to the rug he found himself kneeling again, and when she clamored up onto him he didn’t resist.
 A log on the fire popped and sparks burst forth; Peter flinched.

-Peter did not sleep that night, but Maren did, lying across his naked chest and hugging him.
+Peter didn’t sleep that night, but Maren did, lying across his naked chest and hugging him.
 He was certain that, behind her eyes, there was real sleep and guileless dreams.

 She expressed no desire to go back with him to the chapel the next day, and appeared content to let him go on his own.
 There seemed to be an unspoken assumption that he would presently build a new house, closer to the village, and that she would stay with Buchard until it was finished.
 She offered him no farewell or words of affection at his parting, but she did kiss him.
 It was a tender thing.